 The Trustee has considered how financially material considerations (including environmental, social and governance ('ESG') factors such as climate change) should be taken into account in the selection, retention and realisation of investments, given the time horizon of the Plan and its members.
-The Trustee considers that the appropriate time horizon to be 15 years.
+The Trustee considers that the appropriate time horizon to be more than 10 years.